joshiausdemwald/AutowiringBundle/README.md

 will be transformed into "doctrine.entity_manager" and automatically resolved by using the symfony´s DIC property injection feature.

+Parameters may be wired by using the "Parameter" suffix analoguously:

+    private $mySettingParameter

+will transform into "my.setting".

-Wiring by naming conventions is slightly magical, so you may want to disable this feature (which is possible) or explicitly "type-hint" the definition-type by using the "@Inject"-annotation:
+Wiring by naming conventions is slightly magical, so you may want to disable this feature by configuration (which is possible) or explicitly "type-hint" the definition-type by using the "@Inject"-annotation:

     /**
      * @Inject("@doctrine.entity_manager")
      */
     private $entityManager;

+    /**
+     * @Inject("%my.setting%")
+     */
+    private $mySetting;

+Injecting plain values is also possible.
+Just omit the "%" or "@" signs and pro- vide a value, it'll be automatically registered as a Container Parameter and bound to your instance variable.

 Dependencies may even be wired by introspection (the only aspect of DI that supports introspection-wiring is setter-injection).
 If a instance method has a